 - Melt the chips and butter in a double boiler or heat proof bowl set over a saucepan of boiling water.
 You may also melt in microwave.
 Set aside and let cool slightly.

 - Beat egg and sugar with an electric mixer.
-When light and fluffy, beat in a salt and vanilla.
+When light and fluffy, beat in salt and vanilla.
 Gradually beat in the slightly cooled chocolate.

 - Stir the flour and baking powder together, then add to the egg mixture and stir until mixed.
-Batter won’t be stiff enough to use at this point.

 - Best served warm.
 To reheat, microwave on high power 10 seconds per cookie.